arangodb/docs/3.5/deployment-kubernetes-deployment-resource.md

 The secret specified by this setting, must have a data field named 'key' containing an encryption key that is exactly 32 bytes long.

+### `spec.networkAttachedVolumes: bool`

+The default of this option is `false`.
+If set to `true`, and the deployed ArangoDB version is new enough (>= 3.4.8 for 3.4 and >= 3.5.1 for 3.5), a `ResignLeaderShip` operation will be triggered when a dbserver pod is evicted (rather than a `CleanOutServer` operation).
+Furthermore, the pod will simply be redeployed on a different node, rather than cleaned and retired and replaced by a new member.
+You must only set this option to `true` if your persistent volumes are "movable" in the sense that they can be mounted from a different k8s node, like in the case of network attached volumes.
+If your persistent volumes are tied to a specific pod, you must leave this option on `false`.

 ### `spec.externalAccess.type: string`

 This setting specifies the type of `Service` that will be created to provide